yiisoft/yii-cycle/docs/en/reading-schema.md

 Note that:

-1. `FromFileSchemaProvider` loads a schema from a PHP-file via `include`.
+1. `FromFilesSchemaProvider` loads a schema from a PHP-files via `require`.
 That requires security precautions.
-   Make sure you store schema file in a safe path restricted from users.
+   Make sure you store schema files in a safe path restricted from users.
-2. There is no need to build a schema from annotations if you are reading it from a file.
+2. There is no need to build a schema from annotations if you are reading it from files.
 Therefore, there is no need for `FromConveyorSchemaProvider` in this case.
 3. Thanks to internal cache, loading schema from a PHP-file is so fast that you can skip an external cache at all.
 4. You cannot generate migrations based on PHP-file schema.
 [See issue #25](https://github.com/yiisoft/yii-cycle/issues/25)